shamspias/chatwithDB/README.md

 # ChatWithDB

-ChatWithDB is an innovative project that transforms traditional databases into conversational partners using GPT-3 and Django.
-It accepts user input, finds similar database entries, and crafts human-like responses using OpenAI's GPT-3, creating a unique interaction experience with databases.
+ChatWithDB is an innovative project that transforms traditional databases into conversational partners using LLMs and Django.
+It accepts user input, finds similar database entries, and crafts human-like responses using OpenAI's LLMs, creating a unique interaction experience with databases.
 The project supports multiple databases, including PostgreSQL and MySQL.

 ## Features